 Menus are handwritten daily and prone to change but you’re likely to see oysters, alongside other starters of pig’s head terrine with pickles; and calf’s brain with brown butter, capers and parsley.

 The selection of mains is either/or, with normally a choice of two (vegetarians and vegans may struggle here) and the list of sides is equally tight – some sort of potatoes; a green salad; and greens.
 The dessert menu is as equally brief but no less beguiling, with Madagascar chocolate jostling for position with The French House’s excellent madeleines, which cost just £6 for a half dozen.
-Add in the fact that no dish breaks the £20 mark (not that we’ve seen anyway) and you can understand its enduring popularity.

 In short, Borthwick has created a democratic and deeply satisfying restaurant the likes of which Soho had been crying out for since the Hendersons, and more recently Florence Night of Polpetto, vacated the upstairs room.
 The only challenge is getting a table.